-It’s essential to permanently update your knowledge base, is that the Customer Support department can always provide your clientele with accurate information that is immediately accessible.
+It’s essential to permanently update your knowledge base.
+Therefore, the customer support department can always provide your clientele with accurate information that is immediately accessible.

 The critical aspect behind this type of template is that it’s “formal.”
 Pay extra attention to punctuation-related errors, make sure you use enough transition words, avoid comma splices, and also be careful how you sign off.